syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 ## Printing PDF document with orientation settings

-PDF Viewer printer settings allows the user to print the document with a custom orientation.
+PdfViewerControl printer settings allows the user to print the document with a custom orientation.

 ### Auto Portrait/Landscape